 In addition, a build-up of thickened or dried vape juice on the coil can make your vape taste dry or burnt.
 We recommend replacing the coil if this occurs – this should both improve the flavour and resolve your overheating problem.

-Most vape hardware can handle very regular use perfectly.
+Most Electronic Cigarettes can handle very regular use perfectly.
 However, problems are more likely to occur when you’re inhaling over and over without enough of a gap in between puffs to let the vape “settle”.

 The stress that this puts on the components can lead to overheating – so consider taking it easy for a while and checking whether or not your vape cools down in a good amount of time.